By: Dr. Jane Matheys

 My recent cat patient “Thai” was diagnosed with a bile duct obstruction and spent three days in the hospital for intense treatment.
 He turned the corner and did well, but needed to come back for several recheck appointments and additional bloodwork.
 Thai’s total bill was a little over $2,500.
 His owners have a policy with Pets Best Insurance, and ended up paying only about $500 after a low deductible.
 Thai’s owners were so grateful that cost was never a factor in making medical decisions for their beloved cat.

 Dr. Jack Stephens, a former practicing veterinarian, founded the first U.S. pet insurance company back in 1982.
 After 25 years of experience in the industry, he decided to take what he had learned and use it to form Pets Best Insurance located in Boise, Idaho.
 The company is known for its straight 80% reimbursement after deductible policy, no annual limits or age restrictions, and simple, fast claims processing.
 They are determined to help stop “economic euthanasia” for pets.
-Compare their plans and get free quotes at www.petsbest.com.
+Compare their plans or get a free pet insurance quote.